 - The following are the limitations of Multi-Actuator:

 - Supports only:

 - HBA drive

-- Windows/Linux/VMware
+- · Windows/Linux/VMware

 - Intel/AMD

 - UEFI mode (for multi-LUN display)

+- The NCQ Priority feature is currently not supported in this release.

 2.2.2 Firmware Limitations

 This section shows the firmware limitations for this release.